Lerch4/KomgaPy/README.md

 - get files for series, books, and readlists

 ### Still to be implemented
-- [ ] Ability to match books from .cbl file
+- [x] Ability to match books from .cbl file
+	- [ ] Make it easier to use matched book data

 ## **Installation**
 - Currently KomgaPy has to be installed from github